 Qatar Airways Business Class Cabin On B787 Dreamliner

-The QA B787 Dreamliner features 22 fully flat-bed seats in Business Class located in a single cabin, which has to be one of the most beautifully designed airplane cabins of our time.
-A combination of white, pink and red tones give the cabin an ultra-chic look.
-Entering the plane is quite remarkable as QA choose an open design (contrary to the galleys that are the entryways in planes of most other airline companies).
-The moment you step into the Dreamliner via the Business Class cabin door, you are struck by a feeling of space, comfort and luxury.
-There’s a bar with a shiny table and lunar shaped light on one side of the entryway, and an equally shiny library on the other side.
+The QA B787 Dreamliner features 22 flatbed seats in Business Class located in a single cabin, which has to be one of our most beautifully designed airplane cabins.
+A combination of white, pink, and red tones gives the cabin an ultra-chic look.
+Entering the plane is quite remarkable as QA chooses an open design (contrary to the galleys that are the entryways in planes of most other airline companies).
+The moment you enter the Dreamliner via the Business Class cabin door, you are struck by a feeling of space, comfort, and luxury.
+There’s a bar with a shiny table and lunar-shaped light on one side of the entryway and an equally shiny library on the other side.
 Most seats (20 in total) are located in front of the bar, spread over 5 rows.
-Behind the library, there are two extra middle seats, located in their own private cocoon, which are a perfect choice for couples or friends travelling together (although they don’t come with any view).
-A vaulted ceiling stretches the length of the Business Class cabin and recessed overhead bins provide a feeling of spaciousness
+Behind the library are two extra middle seats, located in their own private cocoon, which are a perfect choice for couples or friends traveling together (although they don’t come with any view).
+A vaulted ceiling stretches the length of the Business Class cabin, and recessed overhead bins provide a feeling of spaciousness.

-The Business Class cabin seats feature a herringbone 1–2–1 configuration, similar like the one you find on American Airlines and Cathay Pacific to name a few.
-This is my favourite Business Class layout as each seats faces forward and each passenger is assured of direct aisle access.
+The Business Class cabin seats feature a herringbone 1–2–1 configuration, similar to the one you find on American Airlines and Cathay Pacific to name a few.
+This is a favorite Business Class layout as each seat faces forward, and each passenger is assured of direct aisle access.
 There’s also a significant amount of privacy: the Business Class seats on the sides are angled toward the large windows while the seats in the middle are angled towards each other – with middle seats placed a little more upfront than the side seats – so your fellow passengers don’t directly look into your seat.

 Business Class Seat Review

-For this particular flight, I was seated in 4K, a window seat.
+I was seated in 4K, a window seat for this particular flight.
 See seat plan of Qatar Airways’ Boeing 787.

-QA’s Business Class on the Dreamliner is a very comfortable one an among the best in the skies.
+QA’s Business Class on the Dreamliner is very comfortable and among the best in the skies.
 The seat has a pitch of 50 inches (127 cm) and a width of 22 inches (56 cm).
-The seat is angled towards the windows (for window seats) or the plane’s center line (for middle seats).
+The seat is angled towards the windows (for window seats) or the plane’s centerline (for middle seats).
 In front of each seat is a 17-inch (43 cm) Android TV (more on that below), with a footrest hidden in the compartment below the entertainment screen.
-Larger items such as your carry-on bags can be stored under the footrest.
-The large, wood-trimmed and shiny tray table is located below the TV screen and is released by pulling it towards you, after which you can fold it out.
+Larger items, such as your carry-on bags, can be stored under the footrest.
+The large, wood-trimmed, shiny tray table is located below the TV screen and is released by pulling it towards you, after which you can fold it out.

-Besides the seat is a large shelf, which provides space for magazines, the safety card, and menu, and which can be used as an extra table to put your laptop or other belongings on when the dining service starts.
-On that side of the seat, you also find a large storage compartment, a reading light, the remote control for the inflight entertainment system, an electronic touchpad control (to dim or brighten the windows), and the controls to adjust the seat configuration, ranging from the upright takeoff position to a flat-bed.
-The other side of the seat features a rather robust armrest which holds a storage cabinet with a bottle of water and the noise-cancelling headphones.
+Besides, the seat is a large shelf, which provides space for magazines, the safety card, and the menu, and which can be used as an extra table to put your laptop or other belongings on when the dining service starts.
+On that side of the seat, you also find a large storage compartment, a reading light, the remote control for the inflight entertainment system, an electronic touchpad control (to dim or brighten the windows), and the controls to adjust the seat configuration, ranging from the upright takeoff position to a flatbed.
+The other side of the seat features a rather robust armrest with a storage cabinet with a bottle of water and noise-canceling headphones.

-At the touch of a button, the seat converts into a generous 80-inch (203 cm) long, 30-inch (76 cm) wide flat-bed.
-The bed is also wider than the seat itself (30 inches or 76 cm) as the armrest disappears in the flat-bed position.
-One disadvantage of the flat-bed is that your legs and feet rest on the ottoman below the fixed table and entertainment screen, so they may hit the table as you move position during your sleep.
+At the touch of a button, the seat converts into a generous 80-inch (203 cm) long, 30-inch (76 cm) wide flatbed.
+The bed is wider than the seat (30 inches or 76 cm) as the armrest disappears in the flatbed position.
+One disadvantage of the flatbed is that your legs and feet rest on the ottoman below the fixed table and entertainment screen, so they may hit the table as you move position during your sleep.